-First we need two technical lemmas, which are global version of Proposition \ref{prop local structure}.
-Below they will be used to study blow up limits of $\mu_t$.
+First we need two technical lemmas, which can be viewed as global version of Proposition \ref{prop local structure}.
+Below they will be used to study blow-up limits of $\mu_t$.

 The first lemma is about a backward problem. \begin{lem} Suppose a family of Radon measures on $\R^2$, $\mu_t$, $t\in(-\infty,0]$ is a weak limit given in Theorem \ref{thm convergence}, from a sequence of solutions $u_i$, where in the equation of $u_i$, the two terms $\nabla f_i$ and $g_i$ converge to $0$ uniformly.
 Assume there exists a constant $M$ such that